MariamH78/Simulink-Viewer/README.md

 ## Contributors

-- [Mariam Hesham Abd El-Hamid Hassan](https://github.com/MariamH78) 2000943 - Parsin Lines form the mdl file and Ploting them.
+- [Mariam Hesham Abd El-Hamid Hassan](https://github.com/MariamH78) 2000943 - Parsing the lines/connections form the MDL file and plotting them.

-- [Waleed Khalid Mohamed Waleed Alzamil](https://github.com/WaleedAlzamil80) 2002011 - Parsing the Blocks from the mdl file and Ploting them.
+- [Waleed Khalid Mohamed Waleed Alzamil](https://github.com/WaleedAlzamil80) 2002011 - Parsing the blocks from the MDL file and plotting them.

 ## License
 This project is not licensed under any License.

-## Acknowledgements

-We would like to express our gratitude to [Dr. Mahmoud Khalil](mahmoud.khalil@eng.asu.edu.eg) for his guidance and support throughout the development of this project.
-His expertise in advanced computer programming and his dedication to teaching have been invaluable to our learning experience in CSE231s-UG2018.
-We would also like to thank him for his prompt feedback and constructive criticism, which helped us improve our code and refine our problem-solving skills.